2025 Sesi Midwest Entrepreneurship Conference & Skandalaris Business Plan Competition

 Entrepreneurship Panel Discussion | 10:15 a.m.–11:10 a.m.

 Three finalists from the High school category and three from the College category will each offer a four minute presentation of their business plans.
 Community business leaders will judge these presentations to select the best presentation.
-First, Second, third place and best presentation awards for each category (High School and Collete) will be announced at the Sesi Conference.
+First, second, third place, and best presentation awards for each category (High School and College) will be announced at the Sesi Conference.

 2024 Winners